mightymaxworks/pickleplus/development_framework_v5.0.md

 5. Validate form data against schema requirements
 6. Check component props and state flow
 7. Verify route handlers are correctly registered
+8. **NEW**: Verify field naming conventions match between frontend and database
+9. **NEW**: Check if column names in database (snake_case) align with property names in code (camelCase)
+10. **NEW**: Verify storage interface correctly handles field name translation
+11. **NEW**: Ensure API route handlers use storage interfaces instead of direct database operations
-8. Check database schema matches expected fields
+12. Check database schema matches expected fields
-9. Examine console logs for component refresh operations
+13. Examine console logs for component refresh operations
-10. Verify multiple refresh strategies are working
+14. Verify multiple refresh strategies are working
-11. Check for error handling around context usage
+15. Check for error handling around context usage

+### Field Naming Convention Debugging

+When dealing with field mapping issues:

+1. **Identify the data path**:
+   - Frontend field name (e.g., `firstName`)
+   - → API route parameter
+   - → Storage interface method
+   - → SQL column name (e.g., `first_name`)

+2. **Check field name transformation**:
+   - Verify how field names are transformed at each layer
+   - Ensure the storage interface correctly maps between camelCase and snake_case
+   - Add logging to see the exact field names being sent to and returned from the database

+3. **Use standard interfaces**:
+   - Always prefer using the established storage interface over direct SQL operations
+   - If special handling is needed, extend the interface rather than bypassing it